davidasiegel/Nate_Silver_Presidential_Elections/README.md

 This is really the graph I care about (at In[15]).
 Each data point is the R^2 of a linear regression of actual vs predicted win rate, for each date in the graph above.
 The x-axis is days from the election.
 The y-axis is the R^2.
 What we see is that the predictions actually get *worse* as we get closer to the election (further to the right on the graph)!

-I have no idea why this is.
-Maybe people answer polling by the issues then go by their guts on election day.
-Maybe I screwed something up.
-Maybe the data is too sparse and I need to combine a few more datasets.
+I'm not sure why this happened here.
+Most likely, the data became sparser in most tranches on later dates, which led to more noise.
+If I combine a few more datasets I might get better statistics.
+Maybe I made a dumb mistake somewhere in the code.

 ## Combining Data From All Candidates Gives Me Similar Results